 Is it difficult to Kayak on Bay Lough?
 Not at all, that’s why we chose it.
 There are no currents, so when you stop paddling the boat stops.
 It is possible to take rests whenever you wish & just sit and appreciate the peace & tranquillity of the lake and its surrounds.

 Do you need prior experience?
 No. The opposite.
 It is ideal for people with no experience because the lake is so calm and the craft are very easy to handle.
+You’ll learn to use a sit on kayak very quickly.
+If you flag that you’ve got no experience, the lake operator will give you a few minutes orientation on the lake, which is all it takes to get going.

 How many people fit on a kayak?
 One person on a single kayak and two people on a double.
 The two people can be two adults or an adult and a child (under 16).